sncosmo/sncosmo/docs/index.rst

 Stability
 ---------

-The models classes can be considered fairly stable.
-The fitting and typing functionality is more experimental and the API may change slightly as it gets more real-world testing.
+The basic features of the models, bandpasses and magnitude systems (documented below) can be considered "fairly" stable (but no guarantees).
+The fitting and typing functionalities are more experimental and the API may change as it gets more real-world testing.

 Development
 -----------